rhnprabhune/rhnprabhune.github.io/index.md

 - Use machine learning to improve the quality of the outcomes
 - Deploy data tools in python, R, or Scala

-Knwolegdge areas required to be a data scientist:
+Knowledge areas required to be a data scientist:
 - A higher degree in the field of Statistics/ Data Science/ Computer Science
-- Strong knowledge of Python, SAS, R, Sacala
+- Strong knowledge of Python, SAS, R, Scala
 - SQL database coding
 - Ability to Google (Yes, this is an important one and more complex than it sounds!)